yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/docs/big-data-machine-learning/2022Summer/Syllabus.md

 Post-section Assignments:
 - Homework: Run a linear regression model and interpret the results.
 Upload a notebook to your Github page.
+- Please download your Python notebook from Colab and upload it to your Github page.
+Please submit the link of your Github page.

+To go back to the main content, please click [here](https://github.com/yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/blob/main/docs/big-data-machine-learning/2022Summer/Syllabus.md#content).

 ## Topic 3 - Logistic Regression